 Downstream of the various stages, the wash waters, which constitute a waste, accumulate a quantity of fine clayey material (cyclone overflow with particle sizes below 75 microns) which constitutes a thickened sludge.
 In these installations, one of the main objectives (from an economic and environmental point of view) is to recover as much water as possible and return it to the wash plant.

-Dewatering with a filter press is the one that allows the greatest recovery of water and reduction of the volume occupied by the discarded solids.
+Dewatering with a filter press allows the greatest recovery of water and reduction of the volume occupied by the discarded solids.
 Diemme® Filtration has an extensive list of references (at international level) for plants in quarries of various types (sand, gravel, limestone, marble) where industrial sludge containing clay is treated.

 Application in Aggregate Recycling